ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Interface at the KDC {#kdc-if}

 The KDC is configured with the following resources.
 Note that the root url-path "ace-group" given here are default names: implementations are not required to use these names, and can define their own instead.
+Each application profile of this specification MUST register a Resource Type for the root url-path (REQ7a), and that Resource Type can be used to discover the correct url to access at the KDC.
+This Resource Type can also be used at the GROUPNAME sub-resource, to indicate different application profiles for different groups.
 The Interface Description (if=) Link Target Attribute value ace.group is registered ({{if-ace-group}}) and can be used to describe this interface.

 * /ace-group: this resource is invariant once established and indicates that this specification is used.
 If other applications run on a KDC implementing this specification and use this same resource, these applications will collide, and a mechanism will be needed to differentiate the endpoints.